MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ocr-learn-about.md

 When you enable OCR, all sensitive information types and trainable classifiers can detect characters that are in images.

 Because it's an optional feature, your Global admin must set up pay-as-you-go billing to enable OCR.
-Refer to the instructions in [Configure Microsoft Syntex for pay-as-you-go billing in Azure](/syntex/syntex-azure-billing.md) to add a subscription for OCR.
+Refer to the instructions in [Configure Microsoft Syntex for pay-as-you-go billing in Azure](/microsoft-365/syntex/syntex-azure-billing) to add a subscription for OCR.

 > [!NOTE]
 > When you go to the Microsoft Syntex billing page to sign up for your OCR subscription, you do **not** need to also sign up for Microsoft Syntex.
 >
-> You can find OCR pay-as-you-go pricing information on the [Configure Microsoft Syntex for pay-as-you-go billing in Azure](/syntex/syntex-azure-billing.md) page.
+> You can find OCR pay-as-you-go pricing information on the [Configure Microsoft Syntex for pay-as-you-go billing in Azure](/microsoft-365/syntex/syntex-azure-billing) page.

 #### Charges ####

-The charge for using OCR is $1.00 for each 1,000 items scanned.
+The charge for using OCR is $1.00 for every 1,000 items scanned.
 Each image scanned counts as one transaction.
-This means that stand-alone images (JPEG, JPG, PNG.
-BMP, or TIFF) each count as a single transaction.
+This means that stand-alone images (JPEG, JPG, PNG, BMP, or TIFF) each count as a single transaction.
 It also means that *each page* in a PDF file is charged separately.
-For example, if there are 10 pages in a PDF file, an OCR san of the PDF file counts as 10 separate scans.
+For example, if there are 10 pages in a PDF file, an OCR scan of the PDF file counts as 10 separate scans.

 To view your bill, follow the instructions described in [Monitor your Microsoft Syntex pay-as-you-go usage](/microsoft-365/syntex/syntex-azure-billing#monitor-your-microsoft-syntex-pay-as-you-go-usage).